edwinksl/ZotPlus.github.io/better-bibtex/configuration.md

 # Hidden

 These preferences can be changed in `about:config` only.
-There's generally very little reason to change these.
+Some of these are here because the feature is still in progress, but there's generally very little reason to change these.

 ### autoExportIdleWait <!-- extensions.zotero.translators.better-bibtex.autoExportIdleWait -->